 The anti-deprivation rule voids any provision of a contract which would remove value from the reach of the creditors of a bankrupt.
 In Chandos, the Supreme Court of Canada confirmed that the rule is engaged where the contractual provision is triggered by bankruptcy or insolvency events and it has the effect of removing value from the reach of the bankrupt’s creditors, even where, as with the bankrupt shareholder buyout discount, the intention isn’t to remove value, but rather to protect some other legitimate interest.

 The result: it may be time to revisit your unanimous shareholders agreement to make sure it’s keeping pace with changes in the law.

 If you have questions about updating your unanimous shareholders agreement, or if you would like to discuss the benefits of having one prepared for your business, please contact one of our Business and Corporate Commercial Lawyers.

-This article is for informational purposes only and does not constitute legal or accounting advice and does not create a solicitor-client relationship.
+This article is for informational purposes only, does not constitute legal advice, and does not create a solicitor-client relationship.
 W Law LLP does not make any guarantee about the accuracy or completeness of the information contained herein.

 When Less is Truly More: A Realistic Approach for Companies Wanting to Protect Trade Secrets and Confidential Information